Kiannn20/hello-test-page/README.md

 # hello
+I am Kian Dencel Pasno.
-This is the repository for the Git Activity in IT 332: Integrative Programmins and Technologies Thank you!
+This is the repository for the Git Activity in IT 332: Integrative Programming and Technologies.
+Thank you!